yo1am1/ProjectKPI_labs/README.md

 # ProjectKPI.
 Labs

-> KPI Kyiv Ukraine: “Programming 1”/"Programming 2" labs.
+> KPI (first year) Kyiv Ukraine: “Programming 1”/"Programming 2" labs.
 10 points.

 ## Disclaimer: ***The project was created for educational purposes.
 I am not responsible for the usage of this code.***